Brink-Innovation/disease-surveillance/README.md

 ### To Run the Project on Your Machine

-1. Create a new project instance either using docker helper or the old school way
+1. Create a new project instance either using docker helper
 2. Ensure you can access the instance using the availed means of method 1
 3. Clone this repo to a location of your choice on your machine **NB: DO NOT INITIALIZE ANOTHER REPOSITORY ON YOUR MACHINE.
 JUST CLONE THIS ONE.**